 Dividing deaths by reported cases in countries with insufficient testing is inaccurate, and anyway an inapt methodology for figuring death rate.
 In most of the world, the number of reported cases is a tiny fraction of the total number of people infected.
 In other words, the denominator (# of infections) is far too small.

-“People over the age of 65 were much more likely to have poor T cell responses, and a poorly coordinated immune response, and thus have much more severe or fatal covid-19,” adds infectious disease researcher Shane Crotty.
+“People over the age of 65 are much more likely to have poor T cell responses, and a poorly coordinated immune response, and thus have much more severe or fatal covid-19,” reports infectious disease researcher Shane Crotty.
 “Thus, part of the massive susceptibility of the elderly to covid-19 appears to be a weak adaptive immune response, which may be because of fewer naïve T cells in the elderly.”

 The global covid-19 pandemic may have begun as early as August 2019 in Wuhan, China.
 (Wuhan is the capital of Hubei province.)
 It was months later that the virus was noticed.
 8 doctors warned in December of an impending outbreak and were punished for “rumor-mongering.”
 “Doctors in Wuhan were afraid,” said Chinese political analyst Dali Yang.
 “It was truly intimidation of an entire profession.”

 On 14 January in a teleconference, Ma Xiaowei, head of China’s National Health Commission told health officials in Hubei province that they were facing a major challenge with covid-19.
-Yet China president Xo Jinping did not warn the Chinese public of covid-19 until January 20: 6 days later.
+Yet China president Xi Jinping did not warn the Chinese public of covid-19 until January 20: 6 days later.
 By that time, over 3,000 people had been infected.

-On 13 January, Chuang Yin-ching, an infectious-disease specialist with the Taiwan centers for disease control, sat in a conference room in Wuhan, China, listening to local health officials describe a mysterious new virus.
+On 13 January, Chuang Yin-ching, an infectious disease specialist with the Taiwan centers for disease control, sat in a conference room in Wuhan, China, listening to local health officials describe a mysterious new virus.
 By the time Chuang returned to Taiwan 2 days later, he was convinced that China was hiding critical information.
 The next day, Chuang held a news conference to warn the world about covid-19.
 Though Taiwan took immediate action, the rest of the world didn’t bother to listen.